DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...Listen, guys"

-Resolving himself, Kay looked at two of them.
+Resolving himself, Kai looked at two of them.
 Humans lost a Great War.
 But it brings a question then.